curi/fi/docs/pub-drafts/aus-constitution-contradiction.md

 ---
-title: 2020-07-17 The Constitution of Australia says no one is eligible for office
+title: (done) The Constitution of Australia says no one is eligible for office
 author: Max Kaye
 date: 2020-07-17
 layout: post